-The Company has engaged internal and expert independent technical consultants to advise it on, among other things, mineral resources and reserves, metallurgy and project engineering.
+The Company has engaged internal and expert independent technical consultants to advise it on, among other things, mineral resources and reserves, geotechnical, metallurgy and project engineering.
 The Company believes that these experts are competent and that they have carried out their work in accordance with all internationally recognized industry standards.
 If, however, the work conducted by, and the mineral resource and reserve estimates of these experts are ultimately found to be incorrect or inadequate in any material respect, such events could materially and adversely affect the Company's future operations, cash flows, earnings, results of operations, financial condition and the economic viability of its projects.

 The Company's ability to sustain or increase present production levels depends in part on successful exploration and development of new ore bodies and/or expansion of existing mining operations.
 Forecasts of future production are estimates based on interpretation and assumptions and actual production may be less than estimated.
-Mineral exploration, particularly for silver, involves many risks and is frequently unproductive.
+Mineral exploration involves many risks and is frequently unproductive.
 If mineralization is discovered, it may take a number of years until production is possible, during which time the economic viability of the project may change.
 Substantial expenditures are required to establish ore reserves, extract metals from ores and, in the case of new properties, to construct mining and processing facilities and infrastructure at any site chosen for mining.
 The economic feasibility of any development project is based upon, among other things, estimates of the size and grade of ore reserves, proximity to infrastructures and other resources (such as water and power), metallurgical recoveries, production rates and capital and operating costs of such development projects, and metals prices.
-Development projects are also subject to the completion of positive feasibility studies, issuance of necessary permits and receipt of adequate financing, which may be difficult to obtain on terms reasonably acceptable to the Company.
+Development projects are also subject to the completion of positive technical and economic studies, issuance of necessary permits and receipt of adequate financing, which may be difficult to obtain on terms reasonably acceptable to the Company.

 The Company's future silver, zinc, lead and copper production may decline as a result of an exhaustion of reserves and possible closure of work areas.
-It is the Company's business strategy to conduct silver exploratory activities at the Company's existing mining operations as well as at new exploratory projects, and to acquire silver mining properties and businesses or reserves that possess mineable ore reserves and are expected to become operational in the near future.
-However, the Company's revenues from the sale of silver may decline, which may have a material adverse effect on its results of operations.
+It is the Company's business strategy to conduct silver exploration activities at the Company's existing mining operations as well as at new exploration projects, and to acquire other mining properties and businesses or reserves that possess mineable ore reserves and are expected to become operational in the near future.
+However, the Company can provide no assurance that its future production will not decline.
+Accordingly, the Company's revenues from the sale of concentrates may decline, which may have a material adverse effect on its results of operations.